membraneframework-labs/membrane_timescaledb_reporter/README.md

 ```

  - `reporter name` - name under which reporter will register its handler inside Telemetry package

+ Some metrics can be sent hundreds times per second, to avoid database performance issues measurements of certain event names are being cached and later flushed to database in batches.
- - `flush_timeout` - timeout in miliseconds after which metrics will be flushed, no matter how many of them are currently in the buffer
+ - `flush_timeout` - timeout in miliseconds after which cached measurements will be flushed, no matter how many of them are currently in the buffer
- - `flush_threshold` - threshold after which cached metrics will be flushed to TimescaleDB
+ - `flush_threshold` - threshold after which cached measurements will be flushed to TimescaleDB

 After setting up config you will need to run `ecto.create` and `ecto.migrate` for `Membrane.Telemetry.TimescaleDB.Repo`:
 ```bash